LionelLoi/Bridge-conventions/SMP/Notations and hand evaluation.md

 added to your hand in order to open 1C, as HCP is a better evaluation tool to determine whether the partnership has a game.
 Especially when the partnership has misfit hands, if the stronger hand opened 1C with less than 16 HCP and partner GF with less than 8, 3NT is unlikely to make.

-Edge cases: I recommend a hand with 4♠️4♥️5♦️ and void club with 14 HCP to open 1♦️.
+Edge cases: I recommend a hand with 4♠️4♥️5♦️ and void club with 14 HCP to open 1♦️ (and not 1♣️ based on distribution).
 Firstly, you convey a better range of strength of your hand to your partner and on a misfit hand, partner will not go 3NT with less than 24 HCP in total.
 Secondly, 1♦️ has a better structure for finding 4-4 major fit.